What is the IELTS Speaking Test?

 - Part 3 is more abstract.
 This is your opportunity to really develop your answers and discuss the issues brought up by the examiner.
 This will last 4-5 minutes.

-What is the Purpose of the IELTS Speaking Test?
+What is the Purpose of the test?

 It is extremely important that you understand what the test is and, more importantly, what it is NOT.